-The primary source from which the counter-example might be derived can be found in the baraita quoted in the gemara which stipulates that an onen should eat in as private a manner as his circumstances allow.
-One gets the distinct impression that if it were but feasible the baraita would urge that he not eat at all.
-In any case, the baraita concludes:
+The primary source from which the counter-example might be derived can be found in the baraita quoted in the gemara62 which stipulates that an onen should eat in as private a manner as his circumstances allow.
+One

 He need not recite ha-motzi, nor need he recite birkat ha-mazon, nor need others recite ha-motzi for him, nor can he be counted among the three required for zimmun.